-To find the best dehydrator, we purchased five models priced from $64.94 to $241.50.
+To find the best dehydrator, we purchased five models priced from about $65.00 to $240.00.
 We set them to work creating some of our favorite dried snacks (apple chips, kale chips, beef jerky, and mango-apple fruit leather) and some pantry staples that we could use for cooking (dried tomatoes and dried thyme).
 Throughout, we timed how long each batch took and checked on how evenly the foods dried.
 Then our tasters rated the foods on flavor, texture, and overall appeal.
 Finally, we rated each machine on how easy it was to set up, use, and clean.

 A Learning Curve

 Food dehydrators come in two styles—large boxes with trays that slide in and out like oven racks, and those composed of round, stackable trays that seal together and are capped by a lid; our lineup included both.
 Both styles work on the same general principle: A heating element warms the air, and a fan (located in the back of sliding-shelf models and at the top or bottom of stacking-shelf ones) blows it across the trays, carrying moisture away from the food and sending it out through vents.